Professional Scholarship Award

 • Vlogs, webinars, explainer videos, podcasts, and audio series

-Awards winners will be announced and presented an award on November 7 at the 2025 Annual Education Symposium in Scottsdale, AZ and subsequently announced via an AALA publication and press release.
+Award winners will be announced and presented a plaque on November 7th at the 2026 Annual Educational Symposium in Dallas, TX and subsequently announced via an AALA publication and press release.

 Required Submission Information: